Lake Shore Management – The Essentials

 For lake shore owners, there are a couple of solutions to the problem of managing lake weeds:

-- Do-it-yourself Herbicides.
-Lake shore owners with a do-it-yourself attitude can obtain aquatic herbicides and may use them as directed on the packaging.
-These herbicides are often sold in easy, ready to use kits.
+- Do-it-Yourself Herbicides: Lake shore owners with a do-it-yourself attitude can obtain aquatic herbicides and may use them as directed on the packaging.
+Check with your local department of natural resources to find out if permits are needed for the purchase or application of aquatic herbicides.

 No matter which solution you choose to manage the weeds in your lake shore, you should take pride in the fact that with doing so you are preserving the overall health of your lake and its ability to serve as a source of many recreational activities.